How to Choose a College Course That Aligns with Your Personality Type

 1. Identify Your Personality Type

-Popular Personality Models for Career Selection:
+Popular Personality Models for Career Selection

 2. Match Your Personality Traits to College Courses